Mitsubishi Pajero: Second generation (V20-, V30-, V40- / NH, NJ, NK, NL; 1991)

+Export Market Production

+Asia

-This model Pajero remained in production in India till 2012 as the Pajero SFX; the latest generation is sold as the Montero.
-It is also produced in Colombia from Complete Knock Down parts (CKD) till 2012, with a 2.4l 16 valve SOHC (130 PS) or 3.0l 12 valve V6 (148 PS), both engines are available as a three-door hard top, the five-door wagon only with the 3.0-litre V6.
+This model Pajero remained in production in India until 2012 as the Pajero SFX; the latest generation was sold as the Montero.
+It was also produced in Colombia from Complete Knock Down parts (CKD) until 2012, with a 2.4l 16 valve SOHC (130 PS) or 3.0l 12 valve V6 (148 PS), both engines were available in the three-door hard top, whereas the five-door wagon were only available with the 3.0-litre V6.

 In the Philippines, MMPC introduced it in 1995 as the Pajero Fieldmaster.
 There were 2 engines available; the 2.5L 4D56 TD inline-four engine or the bigger 2.8L 4M40 diesel engine both paired to a standard 5-speed manual or Mitsubishi's 5-speed automatic transmission with part-time or full-time 4WD system (a 4x2 variant was also available).
 It featured keyless entry, leather upholstery, rear air vents, central locking, roof rails, 2DIN 6CD audio changer among other features.
 By 1999, Mitsubishi axed the "4x4" variant of the Pajero.

 In 2003, the Pajero received minor upgrades including redesigned headlights, grille & taillights, new color options, new wheel designs, power adjustable seats, expandable sun visors & wood trim.
 It is still powered by the 2.8L SOHC engine mated to a 5-speed automatic transmission.
 Local production of the second-generation Pajeros in the Philippines ended in 2008.